dvsarchitect/anchor-site/content/devotionals/2025-12-22-the-word-became-flesh.md

 ---

-You're listening to The Anchor.
-I'm humble, and I'm grateful you're here.

-Before we dive in, if you're new: The Anchor is a community for people who want to go deeper with God.
-We publish devotionals every Monday and Friday on Substack, where you can read or listen for free.
-If you want the deeper theological content—the Greek word studies, the Church Father insights, the tactical application—that's available for paid subscribers.
-You can find everything at gettheanchor.org, or search "The Anchor" on Substack.

-Alright, let's get into it.

  Christmas Eve is in two days.
 The world is rushing—last-minute shopping, wrapping presents, prepping meals.
 But I need you to pause here.
 Just for a moment.

 Because there's one verse that contains everything.
 One sentence that, if you really let it land, will ruin you for shallow Christmas celebrations forever.